Green anaconda: Reproduction

-However, when no male anacondas are available to provide offspring, facultative parthenogenesis is possible.
-In August 2014, West Midlands Safari Park announced that on 12 August 2014 a female green anaconda, which was being kept with another female anaconda, through parthenogenesis had given birth to three young.
+When no males are available, facultative parthenogenesis is possible, producing viable homozygous litter.
+In 2014, a green anaconda in West Midland Safari Park gave birth to three young through parthenogenesis.

 Longevity

-Green Anacondas in the wild live for approximately 10 years.
-In captivity, however, they can live up to 30 years and beyond.
-The current Guinness Book of World Records for the oldest living snake in captivity is a green anaconda aged 37 years 317 days when verified (14 May 2021 – Paul Swires) held by Annie the Green Anaconda, currently at Montecasino Bird & Reptile Park in Johannesburg, South Africa.
+Green anacondas in the wild live for about 10 years.
+In captivity, they can live 30 years or more.
+The 2023 Guinness Book of World Records for the oldest living snake in captivity is a green anaconda aged 37 years 317 days, verified on 14 May 2021 by Paul Swires, at Montecasino Bird & Reptile Park in Johannesburg, South Africa.

 In popular culture

-Anacondas have been portrayed in horror literature and films, often incredibly gigantic and with the ability to swallow adult humans; these traits are occasionally also attributed to other species, such as the Burmese python, the reticulated python, but with much less extend than to the green anaconda.
-Despite with the capability to overpower a man, there is no verified evidence of this species consuming humans, unlike the reticulated python.
-This is possibly because of its much less proximity to civilization since large specimen inhabits remote areas deep inside the Amazon jungle which is isolated from humans, unlike the python in Asia.
+Anacondas have been portrayed in horror literature and films, often incredibly gigantic, agile and with the ability to swallow adult humans.
+These traits are occasionally attributed to other species, such as the Burmese python and the reticulated python, but to less extent than to the green anaconda.
+Despite having the capability to overpower a man, there is no verified evidence of this species consuming humans, unlike the reticulated python.
+This is possibly because large specimens inhabit remote areas deep inside the Amazon jungle, which is isolated from humans, unlike the python in Asia.
 Among the most popular of such films are the 1997 film Anaconda and its four sequels.